Bartozzz/bartozzz.github.io/content/blog/2019-03-01-enterprise-scale-react-redux-project-architecture/index.md

 });
 ```

-The other thing about selectors is that it facilitates the work with a part of the application that was developed by somebody else – you don’t need to know the state’ shape to work with it if the exposed selectors are enough and well documented.
+The other thing about selectors is that they facilitate the work with a part of the application that was developed by somebody else – you don’t need to know the state’s shape to work with it if the exposed selectors are enough and well-documented.

 #### Reducers